-Bluegrass was first introduced to the area by Irish and Scottish immigrants who fell in love with the rolling hills and charming qualities of the American south.
-Bluegrass has been the soundtrack of Appalachia ever since.
+Bluegrass is the soundtrack of Appalachia.
 This music is embedded in the very DNA of Chattanooga and our history.
 From regularly featured bluegrass music at restaurants, to festivals surrounding the genre, Chattanooga loves bluegrass!

 Open Mic Night